 Spring, summer and fall are all great times to get outside and enjoy the native prairies of South Dakota.

-In June 2013, the USFWS South Dakota Field Office and the South Dakota Game Fish and Parks Departments will be creating a Butterfly Garden at Oahe Downstream Recreation Area.
+In June 2013, the USFWS South Dakota Field Office and the South Dakota Game Fish and Parks Departments created a Butterfly Garden at Oahe Downstream Recreation Area.

-Over 3,000 perennial plants and numerous annual plants will be established in an area approximately 90' x 50'.
+Over 3,000 perennial plants and numerous annual plants were established in an area approximately 100' x 50'.
 Everyone is welcome and encouraged to visit the garden to see native prairie plants, try to identify some of the common butterflies of the area, and learn something new about butterflies of South Dakota.

-As you arrive at Oahe Downstream's Welcome Center later this summer, you may notice a large informational kiosk to the south of the parking lot next to a trail to the garden.
+As you arrive at Oahe Downstream's Welcome Center, you may notice a large informational kiosk to the south of the parking lot next to a trail to the garden.

 What's in the Garden?